Creating Possibility initiative surpasses $50 million goal

 “This research put my major, bioinformatics, into full effect because I was studying biology using the computer science and statistical background I have gained from my academic coursework,” Francesca Sajedi said.
 “I am also a Hispanic studies minor, and the trip gave me the opportunity to experience the culture and use my Spanish skills, since some of the other researchers only spoke Spanish.
 I got to learn about the rich history of Ecuador and how it has become what it is today.”

 Makiyah Moody ’00, a former Wheaton trustee and member of the Alumni Association Board of Directors, established the Adé Ayo Moody Memorial Ujima Wheaton Fund Scholarship to honor and celebrate the creative and inspiring life of her late brother.
-(Read what the recent scholarship recipient has to say about the significance of the support on page 50.)

 “My time at Wheaton created many possibilities for me,” said Moody, a senior manager with La Piana Consulting, where she helps to guide nonprofits and foundations on how to accomplish their missions more effectively.
 “I was transformed by my international escapades in Lima, Peru, as a Diana Davis Spencer Fellow and my junior year abroad in Spain.
 It’s a big world and often we are limited by imaginary borders.
 Wheaton helped me realize that the world and my potential are indeed limitless.”